 How Healthy Smiles Ontario works with Other Dental Plans

-When your child has multiple dental coverage options, HSO is the payer of last resort.
+When your child has multiple dental coverage options, HSO generally coordinate benefits after private insurance.
 Accerta handles applications, issues dental cards, processes claims, and coordinates benefits with other insurances.

 If you have private dental insurance through your employer or a purchased plan, your child might qualify for HSO.
 They can work together to give extra support when families provide insurance details during dental visits.